How the Mediterranean Diet can benefit our health (and tastebuds)

 cheaper in the 20th century, overeating started to increase, not to forget

-about the negative downsides of sedentary life such as overweight and
+about the negative downsides of sedentary life, such as being overweight and

 American food writer Fred Plotkin writes